keycloakify/docs.keycloakify.dev/keycloakify-in-my-codebase/in-your-react-project/in-your-vite-project.md

 {% endcode %}

 {% hint style="info" %}
-If you have some top level `await` and you don't know how to deal with thoses, join [the discord server](https://discord.com/invite/kYFZG7fQmn), I can help you out.
+If you have some top level `await` and you don't know how to deal with theses, join [the discord server](https://discord.com/invite/kYFZG7fQmn), I can help you out.
 {% endhint %}

-Then you want to create the following **src/main.tsx** file, you can copy paste the followint code, it does not need to be adapted:
+Then you want to create the following **src/main.tsx** file, you can copy paste the following code, it does not need to be adapted:

 {% code title="src/main.tsx" %}
 ```tsx